mathebox/django_hana_pyhdb/README.md

 		DATABASES = {
 		    'default': {
-		        'ENGINE': 'hana_django', # or as per your python path 'NAME': '<SCHEMA_NAME>',                      # The schema to use.
+		        'ENGINE': 'django_hana', # or as per your python path 'NAME': '<SCHEMA_NAME>',                      # The schema to use.
 It will be created if doesn't exist 'USER': '<USERNAME>',
 		        'PASSWORD': '<PASSWORD>',